Lukasz-Gumpert/Python-EU-Market-Analysis/README.md

 * Cloud and Infrastructure Focus: Data Engineering roles show a much higher demand for cloud platforms and big data tools, specifically Azure (35%), AWS (28%), and Spark (27%).

-## Technical Skill Trends in European markekt:
+## Technical Skill Trends in European market:

 In this part I analyzed the most frequently requested skills for three core data roles to identify the essential technical competencies in the current market.